 Autism Spectrum Disorder Part IV: Treatment Strategies

-Individuals with ASD have a wide range of strengths and weaknesses.
-ASD is a complex neurobehavioral disorder characterized by impaired social interactions, difficulty with verbal and nonverbal communication, rigid routines, repetitive behaviors and limited activities and interests.
+Individuals with autism spectrum disorder (ASD) have a wide range of strengths and weaknesses.
+ASD is a complex neurobehavioral disorder characterized by impaired social interactions, difficulty with verbal and nonverbal communication, rigid routines and repetitive behaviors, and limited activities and interests.

 This educational series has been developed to provide a comprehensive overview of ASD with the goal of developing an understanding of the disorder and promoting optimal outcomes and compassionate care for these individuals and their families.
 This activity will discuss the role and principles of applied behavior analysis (ABA) services, telehealth and evidence-based treatments for ASD.